sillsdev/ptx2pdf/docs/documentation/SideBars.md

 # Sidebars
 Sidebars (`\esb`) are boxes of text (or other USFM elements) which (in spite of their name) are not necessarily on the side.
-They *are* normally 'asides', i.e. not part of the scripture text, and were intitially designed for study notes and similar.
+They *are* normally 'asides', i.e. not part of the scripture text, and were initially designed for study notes and similar.

  As implemented in PTXprint, they act as miniature pages, which may have a background colour which may in turn be transparent (allowing a whole-page background image or decoration to show through).
 They may also have borders and their own watermark or background image, and a foreground image such as a logo that would further identify the type of information being presented (e.g. a scroll for historic notes, or a compass for geographical notes).